ankitpriyadarshii/Suicide_Analysis/README.md

 1. Year Which Has Highest suicides_no :  1994
    Year Which Has Lowest suicides_no  :  1987

-2.Country Which Has Highest suicides_no :  Russian Federation
+2. Country Which Has Highest suicides_no :  Russian Federation
    Country Which Has Lowest suicides_no  :  Albania

 3. Middle aged adults, between the ages of 30 through 60, have the highest suicide count.